 The Museum for Communication in Berlin offers exciting guided tours especially for families.
 On family Sundays, budding scientists can experiment with communication techniques both old and new, such as invisible ink and scrambled codes.

 A great thing to do on rainy days in Berlin is to visit the InsideOut adventure playground in Wilmersdorf, which not only has a trampoline, but also a petting zoo.
 Kids who fancy a future in the circus will love the juggling lessons.
+And in the JUMP House young and old can really let off steam on 120 trampolines.
+Various areas and challenges provide variety.
+In the VideoJUMP, jumpers can stimulate each other in a video game using AR technology.

 Director for a day